 Ivan Petrovich Pavlov was the first to introduce the concept of conditioning through his experiments with animals.
 His conclusions directly influenced Watson and provided him with the original scientific basis for his beliefs.

 In these experiments, Pavlov worked with dogs that, like most, salivated naturally in the presence of food.
 Because this response is innate, the animals were displaying an unconditioned response (salivation) to an unconditioned stimulus (food).
 Pavlov then, for the sake of experimentation, began to produce a metronome sound at the time of each feeding.
 Eventually, the dogs started to drool after hearing it and in anticipation of food, even when none was present.

 At the end of his experiments, Pavlov was able to condition, or teach, these dogs to salivate in unnatural situations (after hearing a sound) to stimuli which would normally not elicit that response (sound).
 In essence, Pavlov had transformed salivation into a conditioned behavior, and the metronome had become a conditioned stimulus.

 Pavlov further discovered that conditioned behaviors of this type would disappear if they failed to deliver the expected outcome; for example, if the metronome was sounded repeatedly and no food was presented, dogs would eventually stop associating the two and their drooling response to the sound would vanish.

-Edward Thorndike came up with the concept of intrumental conditioning and, like Pavlov, reached his main conclusions using data gained through animal-based experimentation.
+Edward Thorndike came up with the concept of instrumental conditioning and, like Pavlov, reached his main conclusions using data gained through animal-based experimentation.